 Thank you.
-Please click below when they're your [insert 'age' / insert 'son/male child' or 'daughter/female child'] is ready to continue the survey.
+Please click 'Continue' below when your [insert 'age' / insert 'son/male child' or 'daughter/female child'] is ready to proceed with the survey.

 SECTION B: INTERESTS IN AND ENGAGEMENT WITH NEWS (START OF CHILD'S SECTION)

 SHOW TO ALL